- January 13, 2019

 - MML Investors Services

-The Wolper Law Firm is currently investigating claims against Patrick Rynn, a Financial Adviser at MML Investors Services in Latham, NY.
+The Wolper Law Firm, P.A. is currently investigating claims against Patrick Rynn, a Financial Adviser at MML Investors Services in Latham, NY.
 Patrick Rynn has been in the securities industry since 2008 and previously worked at Equity Services.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on October 29, 2018, Patrick Rynn became the subject of a customer complaint in which was alleged that “The Power of Attorney for the customer alleged that the registered representative exploited the owner’s diminished [REDACTED] capacity to solicit the sale of securities in March of 2018.”
 Alleged damages are $459,000 and the matter remains pending.

 In addition, Patrick Rynn has two financial disclosures on his CRD, including a $32,000 tax lien.
 Sometimes, financial disclosures may be an indication of financial irresponsibility on the part of the Financial Advisor.

 For a full copy of Patrick Rynn’s CRD, click https://brokercheck.finra.org/individual/summary/5515919#disclosuresSection

 Financial advisors have a legal and regulatory obligation to recommend only suitable investments that are appropriate for their clients’ needs and objectives.
 Their employing brokerage firm has a legal and regulatory obligation to supervise the Financial Advisors’ sales practices and dealings with clients.
 To the extent any of these duties are breached, the customer may be entitled to a recovery of his or her investment losses.